 First and foremost, dress for comfort.
 Because of the variable weather conditions, casual clothes that can be layered easily are highly recommended.
-Bring a jacket if you are traveling to the glaciers or to the Arctic, as it is often cool and windy in these locations.
+Bring a jacket if you are traveling to the glaciers, as it is often cool and windy in these locations.
 On some days, you will want a light raincoat and a waterproof hat or umbrella.
 An all-weather jacket or windbreaker with layers to wear underneath is ideal.
 Comfortable, sturdy walking shoes are a must.
 Dressy evening wear is not needed in the casual atmosphere of Alaska.
 Your luggage may not always be accessible to you during your trip.
 Always carry your medication, travel documents, money, and jewelry with you in your carry-on.
 Do not pack these items in your suitcase.
 Please be sure to bring a sufficient supply of medication and carry it in its original container.
 Gray Line Alaska assumes no responsibility for the following items: perishables, medicine, liquor, cash, jewelry, gold, silver or similar valuables, securities, financial instruments or other valuable documents, cameras, film, binoculars, cell phones, and video equipment.
 We strongly suggest that these items be carried with your hand luggage at all times.

 If you have booked your hotels with us, upon arrival in each city you will receive a welcome envelope with information about your stay in that city.
 It will include tour times and boarding instructions for any sightseeing tours purchased and luggage tags for your onward travels.
 Please be sure to attach these tags to your luggage and follow the instructions.
 Due to space limitations, please limit luggage to two pieces per person, not to exceed 50 pounds per bag.
 For the best protection of your belongings, we recommend hard sided luggage and caution against the use of garment bags with hanger hooks that protrude from the top.